ashtonb28/relay-cluster/LOOPRING_RELAY_API_SPEC_V2.md

 ##### Returns

-1. `depth` - The depth data, every depth element is a three length of array, which contain price, amount A and B in market A-B in order.
+1. `depth` - The depth data, every depth element is an array of length three, which contains price, amount A and B in market A-B in order.
 2. `market` - The market pair.
 3. `delegateAddress` - The loopring [TokenTransferDelegate Protocol](https://github.com/Loopring/token-listing/blob/master/ethereum/deployment.md).